 The evening can then continue with a pint of local beer.
 The bar is called Ribs and Beer, it is literally two steps away from Benjamin and offers several kinds of beer produced in Sibiu.
 For gourmets, they also have a food menu, and as the name suggests, ribs are a house specialty.

 For those who want to dance, Oldies Pub is the solution.
 On the other side of the Ribs and Beer building, Oldies Bar is already a reference for Sibiu’s nightlife.
-It’s not a good idea to show up too early, though, as the parties start after midnight and last until late in the morning.
+It’s not a good idea to show up too early – the parties start after midnight and last until morning.

 Where to stay in Sibiu